 If any areas are identified as needing specific training, Credo Care will ensure that a training schedule is put in place for the carers which will need to be completed pre placement or within a reasonable and realistic time frame, ensuring that they then have all the necessary skills to meet the needs of the child.
 If a child is placed in Hospital, it is most likely that training will take place on the ward over a period of days or weeks prior to the placement going ahead.

 The Placements Coordinator will also ensure that any medical or non medical equipment used by the child is transferred to the placement or that relevant professionals in the carers area are aware of the potential placement and therefore it will be supplied locally.

-The ‘About Me’ is another comprehensive document which is compiled from information gathered during the matching process and handed to the carers before the child is placed.
-This gives plenty of information about professionals involved in the child’s care, the child’s daily routines, likes and dislikes, essential care guidelines and medication (if appropriate) to ensure that the carer/s is/are as aware as possible of the child’s needs when they moves to their new home.
+‘About Me’ is another comprehensive document which is completed from information gathered during the matching process and shared wtih the carers before the child is placed.
+This gives plenty of information about professionals involved in the child’s care, the child’s daily routines, likes and dislikes, essential care guidelines and medication (if appropriate) to ensure that the carers are as aware as possible of the child’s needs when they moves to their new home.
 This document helps to ensure that the child’s transition from their current placement is made as seamless and calm as possible.
 This gives the child the best possible chance of settling.
 The About Me document is updated on a regular basis post placement and it is the responsibility of the carers to ensure that this is done.

-A Risk Assessment will be compiled by the carers' Supervising Social Worker and it will identify any risk present at the time of placement, as well as strategies to reduce this risk.
-The carers will be fully involved in this process as it will be their responsibility to ensure that the stipulations in the Risk Assessment are applied and reviewed.
+A Risk Assessment will be completed between the carers and their Supervising Social Worker, it will identify any risk present at the time of placement, as well as strategies to reduce this risk.
+The carers will be fully involved in this process as it will be their responsibility to ensure that the recommendations of the Risk Assessment are applied and reviewed.